preble/libpinproc/README.markdown

  add '-G "MinGW Makefiles"' to the cmake command line.

 To build libpinproc:

- add the paths for ftd2xx.h (from the unzipped driver package) and the yaml-cpp/include/*.h files to the "include_directories" line in libpinproc/CMakeLists.txt
+- add the paths for ftd2xx.h (from the unzipped driver package) and the yaml-cpp/include/*.h files to the "include_directories" line in libpinproc/CMakeLists.txt.

-Until an automatic build process/structure is worked out: change libpinproc/examples/pinproctest/pinproctest.h to look for yaml.h locally: "yaml.h"
+- either create the directory c:\usr\local\lib and copy libyaml-cpp*.a from the yaml-cpp build directory and ftd2xx.sys to it or add the location of those files to the "link_directories" line in libpinproc/CMakeLists.txt.

 Follow instructions above for building libpinproc with cmake with the following exceptions: add '-G "MinGW Makefiles' to the cmake command line,